-&lt;sup>5 Section 9A.4 (What is a "prescribed purpose")
+6 See section 9A.4 (What is a "prescribed purpose").

-(3) However, it is not necessary to supply the print unless the person asking for it pays any amount fixed for the print under section 9A.1.

-(4) If the person who has custody of the negative is satisfied that the person making the request is entitled to the print and has paid any amount fixed for supplying the print, the person must cause the print to be made and supplied.

-(5) A person does not incur any liability at law merely because of the printing, marking or supply of a print under this part.
+- (2) The request must indicate the purpose for which the person requires the print. - (3) However, it is not necessary to supply the print unless the person asking for it pays any amount fixed for the print under section 9A.1. - (4) If the person who has custody of the negative is satisfied that the person making the request is entitled to the print and has paid any amount fixed for supplying the print, the person must cause the print to be made and supplied. - (5) A person does not incur any liability at law merely because of the printing, marking or supply of a print under this part.

-What is a "prescribed purpose"
+9A.4 What is a "prescribed purpose"

-9A.4 For this part, each of the following is a prescribed purpose-
+For this part, each of the following is a prescribed purpose-

-- (a) to answer a charge of an offence, the subject matter of or arising out of a proceeding in which a print identical to the print required is an exhibit; - (b) for a proceeding started in a court or tribunal, whether it is the proceeding in which a print identical to the print required is an exhibit or another proceeding; - (c) for deciding whether to start a proceeding in a court or tribunal or to make a particular claim in the proceeding; - (d) for deciding whether to defend a proceeding that may be started in a court or tribunal or to make or resist a particular claim in the proceeding.
+- (a) to answer a charge of an offence, the subject matter of or arising out of a proceeding in which a print identical to the print required is an exhibit: - (b) for a proceeding started in a court or tribunal, whether it is the proceeding in which a print identical to the print required is an exhibit or another proceeding; - (c) for deciding whether to start a proceeding in a court or tribunal or to make a particular claim in the proceeding; - (d) for deciding whether to defend a proceeding that may be started in a court or tribunal or to make or resist a particular claim in the proceeding.